 This is a follow up story for The Unofficial Shopify Podcast.
-If you're interested in reading how they got started, published over 3 years ago, check it out here.
+If you're interested in reading how they got started, published about 4 years ago, check it out here.

 Hello again!
 Remind us who you are and what business you started.

 I’m Kurt Elster, host of The Unofficial Shopify Podcast.
 Five years ago, I made the decision to niche down and laser focus my web agency on helping Shopify merchants make more with their stores.
 I hitched my cart to the right horse.